-In exceptional cases (e.g. a student intending to undertake a research degree, or a student on an industrial placement) the two case studies may be replaced by a single research dissertation.
-In this case, the dissertation will contribute to possible exemption from UK actuarial profession subject CP3.
+In exceptional cases (e.g. a student intending to undertake a research degree, or a student on an industrial placement) the project work may consist of a single research dissertation.

-A list of case studies being offered will be made available during Semester 2 of Year 2 and allocation will be made after the Board of Examiners meeting.
+A list of case studies being offered will be made available during Semester 2 and allocation will be made after the Board of Examiners meeting.
 Please note that student preferences will be considered but cannot always be guaranteed.

-5.8 Graduation
+5.7 Graduation